 - Cohort-based renewal increases can be steep — double-digit, and sometimes far more.

-- No wellness plan and no coverage for exam fees or routine care.
+- The direct product has no wellness plan and its current materials describe no coverage for exam fees or routine care; partner/channel products can differ.

 - That per-condition deductible works against you if your pet has many small, unrelated problems.